 If we can identify a given source as being unlikely to be serendipitously present in the field of view then it is, conversely, a strong candidate to be the counterpart to the neutrino trigger and worthy of further observation.
 A simple metric to use to quantify this likelihood is the source brightness.
-To determine the probability of serendipity for a given source, we first determined the minimum exposure necessary to detect the source: for our detection system we require at least 6 counts, therefore the minimum exposure is http://simbad.u-strasbg.fr/simbad/

-6/R (where R is the XRT count-rate of the source).
-We then measured the sky area, A, in our tiled observation which was observed with at least this exposure (accounting for vignetting, overlaps etc.).
-We used the $\log N$ - $\log S$ brightness distribution of extra-galactic sources, calculated by Mateos et al. (2008) (based on the data in the 2XMM catalogue, Watson et al. 2009) to determine the expected sky density of sources, D at least as bright as the detected object in question.
-The number of expected serendipitous sources in our field of view, at least as bright as the detected object, is $A \cdot D$ .
+To determine the probability of serendipity for a given source, we first determined the minimum exposure necessary to detect the source: for our detection system we require at least 6 counts, therefore the minimum exposure is 6/R(where R is the XRT count rate of the source).
+We then measured the sky area, A, in our tiled observation which was observed with at least this exposure (accounting for vignetting, overlaps, etc.).
+We used the $\log N$ - $\log S$ brightness distribution of extragalactic sources, calculated by Mateos et al. (2008, based on the data in the 2XMM catalogue; Watson et al. 2009) to determine the expected sky density of sources, D, at least as bright as the detected object in question.
+The number of expected serendipitous sources in our field of view, at least as bright as the detected object, is $A \times D$ .
 This was then multiplied by the completeness of our detection system for the source brightness and exposure time to account for the fact that not all such sources will have been detected.
-This yields the number of serendipirous sources at least as bright as the detected source that we would expect to detect in our observations.
+This yields the number of serendipitous sources at least as bright as the detected source that we would expect to detect in our observations.
 This value is given, for each source, in Table 2.

 Only one uncatalogued source (field 18, source 8) was found with a low probability of serendipity.
 This source is faint, but lies in a region covered by three of the tiled pointings and therefore with a deeper exposure than most of the image.
 The sky area covered with such an exposure is very low, which is driving the low probability of serendipity.
-However, the source is flagged as Poor by the detection system, meaning that it has a 35% probability of being a spurious detection, and the image does not show a strong clustering of events as expected from a point-like source, therefore we think this source is unlikely to be real.
+However, the source is flagged as Poor by the detection system, meaning that it has a 35 per cent probability of being a spurious detection, and the image does not show a strong clustering of events as expected from a point-like source, therefore we think this source is unlikely to be real.

-The log N-log S curve of Mateos et al. (2008) was derived only for Galactic latitudes $|b|>20^\circ$ , whereas some of the IceCube triggers were at lower Galactic latitudes.
+The $\log N$ - $\log S$ curve of Mateos et al. (2008) was derived only for Galactic latitudes $|b| > 20^\circ$ , whereas some of the IceCube triggers were at lower Galactic latitudes.
 We therefore used the 1SXPS catalogue (Evans et al. 2014) to investigate the Galactic dependence of the X-ray source density.
-For each field in the 1SXPS catalogue we calculated the density of sources brighter than x ct s-1, for values of $x=1\times 10^{-4}, 3\times 10^{-4}, 1\times 10^{-3}, 3\times 10^{-3}, 1\times 10^{-2}, 3\times 10^{-2}, 1\times 10^{-1}, 3\times 10^{-1}$ .
-We did this using the HEALPIX libraries (Górski et al. 2005) with NSIDE=8192, which results in pixels of area 0.18 square arcmin.
+For each field in the 1SXPS catalogue, we calculated the density of sources brighter than x ct s-1, for values of $x = 1 \times 10^{-4}$ , $3 \times 10^{-4}$ , $1 \times 10^{-3}$ , $3 \times 10^{-3}$ , $1 \times 10^{-2}$ , $3 \times 10^{-2}$ , $1 \times 10^{-1}$ , $3 \times 10^{-1}$ .
+We did this using the HEALPIX libraries (Górski et al. 2005) with NSIDE = 8192, which results in pixels of area 0.18 arcmin.
 Since Swift observes many fields multiple times, for each field in 1SXPS we determined for each HEALPIX pixel which observation or stacked image contained the most exposure.
-Only that dataset and sources detected in it, were considered.
-For field M, the density of sources brighter than x is:
+Only